WeeChat {#sec-weechat}

 The plugins currently available are `python`, `perl`, `ruby`, `guile`, `tcl` and `lua`.

-The Python and Perl plugins allows the addition of extra libraries.
+The Python and Perl plugins allow the addition of extra libraries.
 For instance, the `inotify.py` script in `weechat-scripts` requires D-Bus or libnotify, and the `fish.py` script requires `pycrypto`.
 To use these scripts, use the plugin's `withPackages` attribute:

 ```nix